 Well you’ll find more in my blog post ‘About Me’ but in a nutshell I’m a 30-something who works as a self-employed GP in the city of Cardiff.
 I can mostly be found writing this blog, taking photos or going to my dance lessons which I love almost as much as travelling!

 What is your favourite thing about Cardiff?

-I love how compact it is, you can easily walk from one side to the other quickly.
+I love how compact it is.
+You can easily walk from one side to the other quickly.
 Its super friendly and there are loads of green spaces.
-It doesn’t take long to reach the countryside either and we are within easy reaching distance of The Gower, Brecon Beacons and Forest of Dean!
+It doesn’t take long to reach the countryside either.
+We are within easy reaching distance of The Gower, Brecon Beacons and Forest of Dean!

 What is your favourite thing to do in Cardiff with a day off?

 I love to hang out at Roath Park and people watch or read a book.
 There’s a beautiful lake (yes in the middle of a city!) flower gardens, tennis courts, and a large rec where people play football, walk the dog or have BBQ’s.
 You’ll find everything you need here including a children’s park, cafe, an amazing ice-cream hut (though expect long queues as it’s pretty poular) and you can even get out on the lake in a rowing boat or peddlo!

 What in your opinion is the one thing you can’t miss when you visit?

 Well Cardiff Castle is pretty iconic set in the beautiful Bute Park.
 I also highly recommend St Fagans National Trust Outdoor Museum.
 It’s a series of houses and buildings which tell the story of Wales through the ages.
 It’s also set in a beautiful park with a gorgeous stream and if you time your trip well they have great events like food festivals and even a Halloween ghost tour at night!
 Even better, it’s completely free!
 Oops that’s two must-sees but I guess Cardiff is just that good!

 Any top tips on what to do on a rainy day?